RedHatGov/fips-compliant-vault/README.md

     # override the security providers
     JAVA_OPTS="$JAVA_OPTS -Djava.security.properties=$HOME/java.security.properties"

-According to this [blog](http://blog.eyallupu.com/2012/11/how-to-overriding-java-security.html) entry, each user can have their own overrides to the default security policy file as long as that file contains the line:
+As discussed in this [blog](http://blog.eyallupu.com/2012/11/how-to-overriding-java-security.html) entry, each user can have their own overrides to the default security policy file as long as that file contains the line: